jonidaniel/piquote/README.md

 - [Credits](#credits)
 - [License](#license)

-## About Movioso with jQuery
+## About Piquote

-- The app displays information on Finnkino's shows
-- First, users search for the desired theatre, then the app lists all movies and their show times for that theatre for the present day
-- Also other specific information, like production years and genres, are shown for every movie
+- Users see random images with relevant quotes by pressing a button
-- Utilizes AJAX technique in fetching XML data from Finnkino's API
+- Utilizes AJAX technique in fetching data from two different API's
-- Implemented using jQuery
+- Implemented using jQuery statements in particular
 - Developed for the [Laurea UAS](https://www.laurea.fi) course Web-sovellusten kehittäminen Javascriptillä TO00BL10-3025

 ## Screenshots